wildanwalidany/Computer-Communication-and-Network/README.md

 ## Credit

-This project is based on resources from my lecturer [ferryastika](https://github.com/ferryastika)
+This project is inspired by resources provided by my lecturer [ferryastika](https://github.com/ferryastika)